javed-habeeb/javed-habeeb/README.md

 # Javed Habeeb

 **Electronics and Communication Engineering Student**
-**Specialization:** Internet of Things (IoT) and Embedded Systems

 ---

 ## About Me

-I am an undergraduate student passionate about IoT, embedded systems, and microcontroller-based solutions.
+I am an undergraduate student passionate about Linux, IoT, embedded systems, and microcontrollers.
 Proficient in Python,C and a touch of BASH scripting.
 Currently expanding my knowledge in C programming, Linux systems, embedded development, microcontrollers(arduino, esp32).